anton-yarchuk/todo-app-prisma-typegraphql/README.md

 When the user is creating a new integration (OAuth or by providing API_KEY via graphql mutation) the app is performing a full sync:

-- Fetches all tasks from the Todoist and creates necessary `ExternalTodoMappings`
+- Fetches all tasks from the Todoist and creates necessary `ExternalTodoRefs`
-- Pushes all local tasks to the Todoist and saves mapping
+- Pushes all local tasks to the Todoist and creates necessary `ExternalTodoRefs`

 #### Keeping data in sync